GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Language and Reasoning Ability

-\citet{bang2023multitask} tested ChatGPT via three commonsense datasets, showing that 80 out of 90 of ChatGPT's predictions were correct.
+\textbf{Commonsense Reasoning.} \citet{bang2023multitask} tested ChatGPT via three commonsense datasets, showing that 80 out of 90 of ChatGPT's predictions were correct.
 ChatGPT was able to give good explanations of the reasoning steps to support its answer.
-However,~\citet{qin2023chatgpt,laskar2023systematic} showed that the commonsense reasoning accuracy of ChatGPT was lower than fine-tuned baselines by a large margin. \citet{davis2023benchmarks} found significant flaws in common benchmarks for common sense, including the CommonsenseQA dataset used by~\citet{bang2023multitask}, which he explicitly addressed. \citet{davis2023benchmarks} listed several examples of commonsense and particularly physical reasoning failures that had been found shortly after the release of ChatGPT, and pointed to others.
+However,~\citet{qin2023chatgpt,laskar2023systematic} showed that the commonsense reasoning accuracy of ChatGPT fell behind fine-tuned baselines. \citet{davis2023benchmarks} found significant flaws in common benchmarks for common sense, including the CommonsenseQA dataset used by~\citet{bang2023multitask}, which he explicitly addressed. \citet{davis2023benchmarks} listed several examples of commonsense and particularly physical reasoning failures that had been found shortly after the release of ChatGPT, and pointed to others.
 However, there does not exist a thorough assessment of the GPT models' commonsense reasoning ability.
-More generally,~\citet{davis2023benchmarks} pointed out that ``many important aspects of commonsense reasoning and commonsense knowledge are not tested in any existing benchmark''.~\citet{bubeck2023sparks} probed a small number of their own real-world physical reasoning tasks with GPT-4, finding that it had good knowledge.
-They concluded that the model was able to learn an understanding of the real-world environment through the medium of text.
+More generally,~\citet{davis2023benchmarks} pointed out that ``many important aspects of commonsense reasoning and commonsense knowledge are not tested in existing benchmark''.~\citet{bubeck2023sparks} probed a small number of their own real-world physical reasoning tasks with GPT-4, finding that it had good knowledge and concluded it was able to learn an understanding of the real-world environment.